• Services Top

 Disaster prevention training in Japan

 In Japan, we have BCPs mainly assuming large-scale natural disasters that threaten our business continuity.
+In addition, in order to enhance the effectiveness of our BCP, we continue to conduct initial response drills, simulating the occurrence of large-scale natural disasters.

 Strengthening system in overseas